Laksoy: Production

-Laksoy is more difficult to produce than lambanog because it requires the nipa palm to be covered in mud for six weeks to several months in advance.
+Laksoy is more difficult to produce than lambanog because the nipa palm must be covered in mud for six weeks to several months in advance.
 The mud is scraped off and the inflorescence is cut off.
-The sap that flows out of the cut branch is then collected in attached bamboo containers (salhod or salod).
+The sap which flows out of the cut branch is collected in attached bamboo containers (salhod or salod).
 The bamboo containers are collected every day and the inflorescence is sliced again by a few millimeters to renew the flow of the sap.
 The sweet sap is fermented in banga (earthen jars) to make tubâ, which is then distilled into laksoy.